gigili/did-you-buy-it-api/CONTRIBUTING.md

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestions, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions : mag_right:.
+Following these guidelines helps maintainers, and the community understand your suggestion :pencil: and find related suggestions : mag_right:.